u8sand/docs.keycloakify.dev/context-persistence.md

 You can implement your own mechanism to pass the states in the URL and restore it on the other side but we recommend using [`powerhooks/useGlobalState`](https://github.com/garronej/powerhooks#useglobalstate) from the library [`powerhooks`](https://www.powerhooks.dev) that provide an elegant way to handle states such as `isDarkModeEnabled`.

-Let's modify [the example](https://github.com/keycloak/keycloak-documentation/blob/master/securing\_apps/topics/oidc/javascript-adapter.adoc) from the official `keycloak-js` documentation to enables the relevant states of our app to be injected in the URL before redirecting.
+Let's modify [the example](https://github.com/keycloak/keycloak-documentation/blob/master/securing\_apps/topics/oidc/javascript-adapter.adoc) from the official `keycloak-js` documentation to enable the relevant states of our app to be injected in the URL before redirecting.

-Let's say we have a boolean state `isDarkModeEnabled` that define if the dark theme should be enabled.   &#x20;
+Let's say we have a boolean state `isDarkModeEnabled` that defines if the dark theme should be enabled.   &#x20;

 `useIsDarkModeEnabled.ts`